+Employees also need a plan.
+They need vision, guidance, mentoring, and focus.
 Below are 5 tips to help you effectively train your staff and begin preparing for the holidays.

 (Note: these tips are relevant all year round, not just during the holiday season!)

-To clarify: a PlayBook is not the same as a manual that’s created once and never updated again.
-(Or, updated once every 5-10 years).
+To clarify: a Playbook is not the same as a manual that’s created once and never updated again.
+(Or, updated once every 5-10 years.).

 Need help hiring?
 Our friends over at TrainerTainment are experts on this topic!
 They’re consultants in the family entertainment center industry and have years of experience working with thousands of facilities to recruit and hire the best staff!

 Never assume that because someone was taught something once, they’ll remember it time and time again.
-This is why a digital PlayBook is so important.
+This is why a digital Playbook is so important.
 It allows your staff access to processes and checklists at all times.

-Create an on-boarding checklist and ramp-up plan for each position.
+Create an onboarding checklist and ramp-up plan for each position.
 This will allow for a smooth transition on both ends—for the person training or managing, and for the new employee.

 Schedule regular check-ins to make sure everyone is on the same page.

 It’s important to stay connected to your employees on a daily or weekly basis, depending on the cadence of their schedules.
-This is especially important during busy season!
+This is especially important during the busy season!

 Structure your daily huddle so employees know what to expect and everyone stays on task.
 Consider reviewing what the flow of the day will look like, what parties and events are coming in, and review training topics like cleanliness, friendliness, and asking for customer feedback and reviews.